chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

     <tr>
       <th>Value</th>
         <td>
         <code>uint</code> number of base-pairs (bps).
-If the <code>feature_biotype</code> is <code>"gene"</code>, then the value is calculated by creating non-overlapping concatenated exons across all isoforms of the gene, and then adding up their length in base-pairs.
-This approach is modeled on the "length of merged exons of isoforms of a gene" from <a href="https://doi.org/10.1093/bioinformatics/btac561">GTFtools: a software package for analyzing various features of gene models.</a><br><br> If <code>feature_biotype</code> is NOT <code>"gene"</code> then the value MUST be set to 0.
+The value is the median of the lengths of isoforms, reusing the median calculation from <a href="https://doi.org/10.1093/bioinformatics/btac561">GTFtools: a software package for analyzing various features of gene models.</a>
       </td>
     </tr>
 </tbody></table>